• Betsy Moore is a gutsy, solid, actress, intelligent, hilarious and quite frankly perfect as Lolly, the desperate housewife - LA Theatre Review

 Betsy Moore

 Betsy Moore, an actress known for her versatile talent, has been making waves in both film and television recently.
-She has appeared on popular television productions such as NBC’s critically acclaimed drama series, ‘This Is Us’, HBO’s suspense-filled series, ‘The Flight Attendant’, Hulu’s unique series ‘Welcome To Chippendales’, and the highly anticipated Netflix show, ‘The Vince Staples Show’.
-Additionally, Moore held a recurring role in MGM’s ‘The Baxters’.
-In a significant upcoming role, she will be seen in the second season of HBO’s Emmy- nominated series, ‘Winning Time’, where she is set to portray Georgia Bird, mother of the legendary basketball player, Larry Bird.
-Moore also recently made an appearance in the feature film, ‘Father Stu’, sharing the spotlight with the renowned actor, Mark Wahlberg.
+She has appeared on popular television productions such as NBC’s critically acclaimed drama series, ‘This Is Us’, HBO’s suspense-filled series, ‘The Flight Attendant’, Hulu’s unique series ‘Welcome To Chippendales’, and the well reviewed Netflix show, ‘The Vince Staples Show’.
+Moore also made an appearance in the feature film, ‘Father Stu’, sharing the spotlight with the renowned actor, Mark Wahlberg.
+Additionally, Moore held a recurring role in Amazon’s ‘The Baxters’.
+She can be seen in the second season of HBO’s Emmy- nominated series, ‘Winning Time’, where she portrays Georgia Bird, mother of the legendary basketball player, Larry Bird.

 Sandstone Artists